UncleCJ/advent-of-code/README.md

 Note that I do things like this repository more than I code - [professionally](https://www.linkedin.com/in/carljohan) I want to be a '[Developer Experience Manager](https://twitter.com/annegentle/status/1326389253752975361)'.
 My Python solutions (in [the branch 'cj'](https://github.com/UncleCJ/advent-of-code/tree/cj)) are notoriously naive but a way for me to learn, and I look at the [solution megathreads on reddit](https://www.reddit.com/r/adventofcode/?f=flair_name%3A%22SOLUTION%20MEGATHREAD%22) for inspiration.

+## Changelog
+### 2020-01-16

+Finished AoC 2020!
+Now I can get on with the even more fun and playful work, such as:

+* Make this repository more presentable and useful as an AoC sandbox
+* Study, discuss, refer to all the other great participants' solutions and improve my own accordingly
+* Solve the problems from previous years

+### 2020-12-11

+Add flake8 style checking

+### 2020-12-08

+Speed up MyBinder launching by pre-building docker images using [.github/workflows/binder.yaml] *(could provide a reference on this eventually)*.
+It was convenient when fiddling on code from the corporate computer, but otherwise I've become well acquainted with Jupyter in VS Code.

+### 2020-12-07

+Learnt that [Eric Wastl doesn't want the community to redistribute](https://www.reddit.com/r/adventofcode/comments/k4e4lm/2020_day_1_solutions/geykew3/?utm_source=reddit&utm_medium=web2x&context=3) problems or input data - so stopped doing so, will take out what I already put in and aim for a programmatic solution which will only re-display the problems from the original site

+### 2020-12-03

+Created this repository and started participating in Advent of Code

 ## Contribute

 Contributions are always welcome!
 I don't have any guidelines, but get in touch and/or send me a pull request and we can look at it.